 Description taken from Wikipedia.

 So for conveniency’s sake, I wrote this up as a manga review.
 In reality, WITCH HUNTER and the WITCH HUNTER series are manhwa (man-ha), which means they’re Korean comics and not Japanese.
 Most people won’t know the difference and in reality, it’s not very apparent if you’re skimming the manga/manhwa section at your local library or bookstore.
 One key difference is that manhwas tend to read left to right, but mangas read right to left.
 There’s also manhua, which is from China, and is in single-issue, fully colored format.
+They’re all very popular, for example the One Piece series has very popular character such as monkey d luffy and nico robin which add to its popularity.

 On to WITCH HUNTER though, I’ve only gotten into manhwa recently (the only reason I didn’t read it before being that I didn’t have access to it nor did I know it existed) and so far, WITCH HUNTER has been one of the better ones that I’ve read.